CtrlK

 Workflow Clarity

 The 7-stage workflow is clearly sequenced and logically ordered, which is good.
 However, there are no validation checkpoints or feedback loops between stages—no guidance on when to stop or revisit earlier stages based on findings.
-The presentation review section has a clearer workflow with explicit steps, but the main review workflow lacks error recovery or decision points.
+The presentation review workflow has better sequencing with explicit steps, but the main peer review workflow reads more like a reference document than an operational procedure with decision points.

 2 / 3